Skip to content

 This article is educational and not medical advice.
 If you are worried about sudden shedding, scalp symptoms, or side effects, talk to a licensed clinician.

+Shedding happens because minoxidil pushes resting follicles into a new growth cycle earlier than they would naturally, forcing the old hair to shed to make room for new growth.
 Hair follicles cycle through three phases: anagen (growth), catagen (transition), and telogen (resting/shedding).
-Minoxidil appears to push resting follicles into a new growth cycle earlier than they would naturally.
 When that happens, the old hair in the follicle sheds to make room for the new one.
 The result is a temporary increase in shedding, often called “the dread shed.”

 This shedding typically begins within the first 2-8 weeks of starting minoxidil and usually resolves within 1-3 months.
 Not everyone experiences it, and its absence does not mean the treatment is not working.
 It is simply one possible phase of the adjustment.

-Shedding is not inherently good or bad.
-It is not a reliable predictor of whether minoxidil will work for you.
+Shedding is not a reliable predictor of whether minoxidil will work for you; it is neither inherently good nor bad.
 Some people shed heavily and see great results.
 Others shed heavily and do not.
 Some never shed at all and still improve.
 The only thing shedding tells you is that follicles are cycling, which they do regardless of treatment.

 The danger of over-interpreting shedding is that it leads to premature decisions.
 People stop minoxidil at week 3 because the shedding scared them, never giving the treatment a chance to work.
 Others double their dose hoping more is better.
 Both are anxiety-driven reactions, not data-driven decisions.